wryan14/webform/spec.md

 @app.route('/')
 def home():
-    # welcome_page will have the dropdown
+    # welcome_page will have three buttons or links for each form choice
     return render_template('welcome_page.html')

 @app.route('/new', methods=[REQUIRED FOR FORM])